r3glisss/SecPump/README.md

 ## Context

-The secPump is an open platform modelling a simple infusion pump using Bluetooth Low Energy technology.
-The SecPump has been designed within the [Serene IoT project](http://serene.minalogic.net/) which aims at contributing to develop high quality connected care services and diagnosis tools based on Advanced Smart Health-Care IoT Devices.
+SecPump is a research project designed in collaboration with the [LCIS](https://lcis.grenoble-inp.fr/le-laboratoire), the [University of Arizona](https://www.arizona.edu/), and the [SERENE IoT project](http://serene.minalogic.net/).
+SERENE IoT aims at contributing to developing high quality connected care services and diagnostic tools based on Advanced Smart Health-Care IoT Devices.
 This platform intends to provide a framework for security evaluation, tailored for countermeasures development against the numerous security flaws related to medical devices.

-## Why an open platform ?
+## Why an open-platform?

-Medical infusion pumps are considered as life critical embedded systems.
-While these devices are promising in the medical area, there are known to be poor in security and strongly vulnerable to many attack vectors.
-Most of the time basic features such as integrity, authenticity, privacy and safety are not respected.
-If such a lack of security exists it is due to the difficulty to find an open source model of such a critical system.
-In addition, the evaluation of security features in these devices can be really difficult to expose and evaluate without a good demonstrator.
-Here comes the VSPM!
-The objectives of our platform are threefold:
+Wireless insulin pumps are considered life critical embedded systems.
+While these devices are promising innovation, there are known to be poor in security and vulnerable to various cyber-attacks [1].
+Unfortunately, due to the lack of openess to research, and commercial constraints, security researchers cannot freely demonstrate security issues on these devices.
+Besides, the security countermeasures assessments can be difficult without an open-model.
+Here comes the SecPump!
+The repo provides:

-- Establishing and providing a set of documents of good security/safety practices for the development of a life critical application.
-Our software architecture document is also open source and provides all the details related to the medical pump.

-- Providing an abstract representation of the software used in a typical infusion Pump.
-This open source base can be extended and improved for specific implementation/demonstration.
+- An abstract representation of a wireless wearable insulin pump that models the blood glucose regulation within the human body.
+The open source code base of the pump can be extended, and improved for various demonstrations including cyber-physical system design, automation (PID regulation),security, and safety.

-- Providing an open-source medical platform that can be used to demonstrate and expose the exploitation of hardware and software vulnerabilities without attacking a real device.
-For example, at the hardware level, our technology uses encryption algorithms such as AES.
-It is therefore possible to carry out side channel attacks to leak cryptographic keys.
+- A software security demonstration based on advanced memory corruption exploitation.
+This demonstration exploits an intentional stack-based buffer overflow bug introduced in a vulnerable BLE characteristic.
+The bug allow an attacker to maliciously modify the functionning of the cyber-physical system at run-time.
+Such attack here raise the amount of insulin injected over the time.

-## How to get started ?
+## Get started

-As explain above the VSPM is a complete open source cyber physical system that models the dosage and performance of a drug administered to a patient in real time.
-To start playing with the application may be aware of the architecture of this repo:

-- The Docs folder contains all the specifications of the demonstrator.
-You may also find a complete security analysis of the demonstrator using the eBIOS method.
-(ANSII)
-- The Model folder contains the implementation of the embedded application for both RISCV and ARM architecture.
-You may also find a way to launch the VPSM interface on your host computer.
-Obviously, the subfolders provide some README to guide in the installation of the demonstrator.

 ## Acknowledgements